oat-sa/taohub-user-guide/User Guide 3.3/Tests/what-is-a-test.md

 ![Term Test]()

->Tests, or assessments, define the continuity between [Items](../items/what-is-an-item.md), how they are ordered, and how they are presented to the Test-taker.
+>[Tests](../appendix/glossary.md#test), or assessments, define the continuity between [Items](../items/what-is-an-item.md), how they are ordered, and how they are presented to the [Test-taker](../appendix/glossary.md#test-taker).
 They also define the constraints and settings, including those related to time and navigation policies.
 Tests may be built from building blocks called *Item Sections* that logically sort Items into groups, making configuring a Test easier.

-In TAO, assessments are assembled from individual Items that are later delivered to Test-takers through an automated [delivery](../deliveries/what-is-a-delivery.md) system.
-If there are enough Items within a Test, they can be sorted and grouped into Item Sections according to any logical set of criteria.
+In TAO, assessments are assembled from individual items that are later delivered to test-takers through an automated [Delivery](../deliveries/what-is-a-delivery.md) system.
+If there are enough items within a test, they can be sorted and grouped into item sections according to any logical set of criteria.

-Tests should be named with an appropriate title that helps Test-takers accurately identify the assessment if it appears in a list of other assessments that the Test-taker must also take at the same time.
+Tests should be given an appropriate title which helps test-takers to accurately identify the assessment if it appears in a list of other assessments which the test-taker must also take at the same time.

-Test designers must consider issues such as whether the Test-taker will need to follow a linear path (a specific question order with no option to revisit questions later) or if they can instead use a non-linear route (where questions can be answered in any order and revisited if desired).
-Time limitations and feedback are also important elements in successful Test design.
+Test designers must consider issues such as whether the test-taker will need to follow a linear path (a specific question order with no option to revisit questions later) or if they can instead use a non-linear route (where questions can be answered in any order and revisited if desired).
+Time limitations and feedback are also important elements in successful test design.